moonlight58/Moonify/Terms of Service.md

 ## English

-This software ("Music Player CLI") was developed solely for the personal use of its author.
+This software ("Moonify") was developed solely for the personal use of its author.

 - **Personal use only**: This program is not intended to be distributed, shared, or used by third parties.
 - **No warranty**: This software is provided "as is", without any kind of warranty.